KRYSTAL REVS UP WITH COCA-COLA FOR MOTORSPORTS SWEEPSTAKES

 Partners with The Coca-Cola Racing Family for exclusive collectible cup

 ATLANTA, July 26, 2022 /PRNewswire/ -- Krystal, the original home of the slider in the South, is feeling the need for speed and winning with their newest Coca-Cola promotion.
-Krystal, in partnership with The Coca-Cola Company, is launching a collectible 32 oz. cup featuring the four members of the Coca-Cola Racing Family, including NASCAR drivers Daniel Suarez, Denny Hamlin, Joey Logano and Bubba Wallace.
+Krystal, in partnership with The Coca-Cola Company, is launching a collectible 32 oz. cup featuring the four members of the Coca-Cola Racing Family, including NASCAR drivers Daniel Suarez, Denny Hamlin, Joey Logano and Austin Dillon.
 The restaurant is putting fans in the winning slot with a sweepstakes that includes a grand prize of $5,000, plus other prizes.

 "We are excited to bring the thrill of NASCAR racing to our customers and offer different opportunities for winning through our sweepstakes," said Alice Crowder, Chief Marketing Officer for Krystal Restaurants LLC.
 "Plus, what better way to stay cool this summer than with our collectible cup featuring the Coca-Cola Racing Family?
 Each cup holds the chance for winning with a special QR code that could unlock various prizes or the grand cash prize."